Integrate Expensify with ADP

 - Earnings 3 Amount - Found in “Edit Profit Center Group”

 There is an ADP File # for each employee that you’re tracking in Expensify.
 In “RUN Powered by ADP,” you will find the File # on the Reports tab >Tax Reports > Wage > Tax Register.

 The Earnings 3 Code is the ADP code that corresponds to a payroll account you’re tracking in Expensify and needed to export back into ADP for payroll.
 The Earnings 3 Amount is the total of a given expense you’re sending to payroll.

-In Expensify, you can enter the Earnings 3 Code at Settings > Policies > [Policy Name] > Categories.
+In Expensify, you can enter the Earnings 3 Code at Admin > Policies > [Policy Name] > Categories.

 The File # is entered in the Payroll ID column in the People section (this is below the Categories section in the Policy Editor).

 Step 3: Create ADP Export Format